 During summer season, soaring temperatures will increase the threat of fire causing damage to residential and business structures, as well as the property inside homes and businesses.
-Although you might assume your property is safe because you have fire coverage through your homeowner’s insurance policy, insurers are aggressive about cutting corners to increase profits.
+Although you might assume your property is safe because you have fire insurance coverage through your homeowner’s insurance policy, insurers are aggressive about cutting corners to increase profits.
 If your home and personal property inside your home are destroyed by a fire, the emotional hardships you face can be devastating.
-When your insurer compounds this stress by delaying or denying your claim, the guidance and representation of an experienced Miami fire damage claims attorney can provide welcome relief.
 This three-installment blog post is a primer that offers suggestions to help policyholders with fire insurance claims.

-File your fire damage claim immediately and stay on the insurer about responding promptly.
+File your fire damage insurance claim immediately and stay on the insurer about responding promptly.

-What information needs to be included when you submit your claim?
+What information may need to be included when you submit your claim?

 The following information should be included as part of your claim:

 - Injuries incurred by anyone because of the fire

 - Description of items damaged